The blog has become the Substack newsletter Money and Meaning!

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Then repeat with the other person.
+Then repeat for the other person.

 How my journey to sobriety and financial freedom inspired me to become an FF1 coach